kennedy-brito/demo-auth-jwt/README.md

 # What is the purpose of this project?
 This project is a way to practice using JWT auth with Spring security.
 It too should serves as a base tutorial to this process.

+The ``Tutorial.md`` has a tutorial of how each objective was achieved f.
 # How it achieves that?
 The branch ``initial_setup`` has the API without auth or security measures.
 From this branch, the ``securing`` branch implements security measures.